-Web Accessibility Standards & Laws
+Web Accessibility Laws and Legislation

-What are Accessibility Laws Applicable to Websites?
+What are Accessibility Laws and Legislation Applicable to Websites?

 This is the question of the decade.
-In the United States, there are at least six federal laws that specifically relate to accessibility.
+In the United States, there are at least six federal laws for website accessibility.
 Additionally, there are state accessibility laws that require accessibility such as California’s Unruh Civil Rights Act.
 Businesses, attorneys, and web designers are sitting on the edge of their seats waiting to hear the verdict of the next website accessibility lawsuit so they know what to do.
 We take a different approach.
 Instead of sitting around waiting, we apply the standards we already know exist.
 If we can increase market share now, why wait?
 Let’s take a look at three accessibility laws in the United States that we have seen apply to web content.

 - The Americans with Disabilities Act (ADA)